Construction of Maximal Hypersurfaces with Boundary Conditions: Introduction and notation

-To obtain a good gradient estimate in settings where the flow does not stay in a bounded region, we will also consider: \begin{assumption}[Boundedness of maximum volume] The maximum volume of a spacelike hypersurface with boundary on $\Sigma$ is bounded above by $C_{\text{vol}}< \infty$. \end{assumption} Let $\hat{\Sigma}$ be the inside of $\Sigma$ in $\bb{R}_1^{n+1}$, that is the volume through which the flow takes place.This automatically holds in the case in which a flow stays in a bounded region, for example when we have a suitable comparison solution.
-However this means that for $\Sigma$ which are tangent to cones at infinity our gradient estimate gets worse as the solution moves towards spatial infinity.
+To obtain a good gradient estimate in settings where the flow does not stay in a bounded region, we will also consider: \begin{assumption}[Boundedness of maximum volume] The maximum volume of a spacelike hypersurface with boundary on $\Sigma$ is bounded above by $C_{\text{vol}}< \infty$. \end{assumption}

+Due to the spacelikeness of $\mu$, Condition \ref{finitearea} automatically holds while the flow stays in a bounded region.
+However this means that for $\Sigma$ which are tangent to cones at infinity our gradient estimate in Theorem \ref{Gradest} gets worse as the solution moves towards spatial infinity.

 \begin{remark} We note that the counter example in Figure \ref{deathstrumpet} violates both Conditions \ref{cassump} and \ref{finitearea}. \end{remark}